Daniel Snyder: Other ventures

+Snyder is a backer of the film production company Kinematics, which was founded by filmmaker Mark H. Rapaport.
+The production company financed the 2024 film The Apprentice, which is a portrayal of Donald Trump early in his business and real estate career in New York City.
+According to ESPN sources, Snyder invested in the film believing it would portray Trump favorably.
+When the film was screened in his home in February 2024, Snyder reportedly became upset about the negative portrayal of Trump.
+The film was shelved before Kinematics sold its stake in the film in the summer of 2024.

-Criticism and controversies
+Reception and controversies

-Under Snyder's ownership, the team has a regular season record of 164–220–2 with a post-season record of 2-6.
-The media allege that his managerial style and workplace culture directly affected the team's performance during his tenure as the principal owner.
+Snyder is widely considered to be one of the worst owners in the history of North American professional sports.
+Under his ownership, the team had a regular season record of 164–220–2 with a post-season record of 2–6, never reaching past the Divisional Round.
+The media alleged that his managerial style and workplace culture directly affected the team's performance during his tenure as the principal owner.
+In reflecting on Snyder in 2025, The Washington Post referred to him as "largely forgotten", while Snyder reportedly said that he "f------ hates it" when asked how he felt about seeing Washington win games without him in the 2024 NFL season, in which they made their first NFC Championship Game appearance since the 1991 season, 8 years before Snyder bought the team.

 Under Snyder, the team sued season ticket holders who were unable to pay during the Great Recession in the late 2000s, despite his claim that there were over 200,000 people on the season ticket waiting list.
 Partway through the 2009 season, Snyder temporarily banned all signs from FedExField, leading to further fan discontentment.
-Fans have also expressed discontentment about the game day experience, rising ticket and parking prices, and Snyder's policy of charging fans for tailgates in special areas of the stadium lot.

-A 2023 survey conducted by the NFL Players Association ranked the Commanders as the worst team to play for, with the lowest grades for their team facilities and lack of commendations for the players and their families.
+Fans also expressed discontentment about the game day experience, rising ticket and parking prices, and Snyder's policy of charging fans for tailgates in special areas of the stadium lot.
+A 2023 survey conducted by the NFL Players Association ranked Washington as the worst team to play for, with the lowest grades for their team facilities and lack of accommodations for the players and their families.